CSU-KangHu/HiTE/panHiTE_tutorial.md

 ## panHiTE Tutorial

-In this tutorial, we'll demonstrate how to use panHiTE with three complete *Arabidopsis thaliana* assemblies, gene annotations, and sequencing data from the following study:
+In this tutorial, we'll demonstrate how to use panHiTE with a demo data.
-_Kang, Minghui, Haolin Wu, Huanhuan Liu, Wenyu Liu, Mingjia Zhu, Yu Han, Wei Liu et al. "The pan-genome and local adaptation of Arabidopsis thaliana."
-Nature Communications 14, no. 1 (2023): 6259._

 ### 1. Installation via Conda
 *(Docker and Singularity versions will be available once panHiTE stabilizes.)*